vaibhav-0310/PawVaidya/README.md

 ## 🚧 Project Status

 🚀 **In Development**
-We are currently working on the core features including pet profile management, vet dashboards, and appointment scheduling.
+We are currently working on the core feature including  appointment scheduling.

 ---